SchwarzIT/onyx/.changeset/legal-hounds-eat.md

 "sit-onyx": minor
 ---

-feat(OnyxTable, OnyxDataGrid): Added `truncation` property which allows to define multiline behaviour of the table rows
+feat(OnyxTable, OnyxDataGrid): Added `truncation` property which allows to define multiline or ellipsis truncation (single line) behaviour of the table rows